clarotech/UkCoreSdkDocs/docs/extensions/MedicationTradeFamily.md

 ## GetTradeFamily

-To retrieve the trade family information from a medication resource, the `GetTradeFamily` method can be used.
+To retrieve the trade family information from a Medication resource, the `GetTradeFamily` method can be used.
 This will return a `null` if no data is available.
 ``` csharp
 using Hl7.Fhir.Model;